-There are several groups of people that are more likely to develop osteosarcoma:
+All osteosarcomas are rare.
+However, some groups of people are more likely to develop osteosarcoma:

-- People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
-Also, higher doses of radiation treatment at a younger age increase the risk.
+People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
+Also, high doses of radiation treatment at a younger age increase the risk.

 Children with an inherited form of retinoblastoma are more likely to develop osteosarcoma.

 Children with Li-Fraumeni syndrome have a higher risk of sarcoma, brain cancer, breast cancer, leukemia, and adrenal cancer.
 Li-Fraumeni syndrome is a rare disorder of the p53 gene.
 That gene is responsible for getting rid of abnormal cells.